List of M*A*S*H characters: Frank Burns

 The other doctors of the 4077th have little to no respect for the Major.
 They looked at him with amused contempt when he once referred to himself as the unit's "Deputy Chief Surgeon".
 In one episode, one of Burns's patients had to have emergency surgery because Burns was too lazy to exteriorize a patient's colon during an operation.
 Henry Blake once threatened to bust Burns down to male nurse if he didn't get out of his way.
 Potter once told Burns his light bulb had been out for as long as he had known him; and on another occasion, told him that his brain had a charley horse.
-Hawkeye told a court of inquiry that Burns had created more widows and orphans than salmonella, and a psychiatrist that the war "forced me to operate next to a surgeon who can't cut his toenails without committing malpractice"; Trapper John sneers Burns could not cut salami without bungling it; B. J. remarked that Hawkeye claimed Burns became a surgeon after washing out of embalming school, and told Frank to his face that his sanity had sprung a leak.
+Hawkeye told a court of inquiry that Burns had created more widows and orphans than salmonella, and a psychiatrist that the war "forced me to operate next to a surgeon who can't cut his toenails without committing malpractice"; Trapper John sneers Burns could not cut salami without bungling it; B. J. remarked that Hawkeye claimed Burns became a surgeon after washing out of embalming school, told Colonel Potter that Burns got his medical degree from a Cracker Jack box, and told Frank to his face that his sanity had sprung a leak.
 Hawkeye taught the Korean ward boys to say, "You tell 'em, Ferret Face!" on cue.
 Even Hot Lips, when asked by Frank what she thought of him as a surgeon, replied, "Frank, don't you have enough pain?"
 The MASH surgeons get a big laugh when they see a film of his wedding – even then Burns could not hold a knife while cutting his wedding cake.
 Hawkeye remarked, "Watch the cake die of malpractice!"

 Frank had a poor relationship with his father, who would strike him at the dinner table if he ever talked out of turn.
 Furthermore, Burn's father pretended to like his son, but actually hated him.
 His older brother despised him, pinning the nickname of "Ferret Face" on him as a boy.
 When the Swampmen learn of this, it becomes Frank's nickname at the 4077th as well, used by most of the unit and even on occasion by Major Houlihan.
 The one person who genuinely cares about him is his mother; his parents and brother were his only relations at his wedding.
 He was scoutmaster of the local Boy Scout troop until he accidentally set fire to himself.
 He brags about having a large house, an expensive car, a yacht and being a member of two men's clubs.